-The Company's management has assessed the ability of the Company to continue as a going concern entity.
-In making this assessment, the Company's management has also considered the current economic situation in Cyprus and the potential impact this may have on the Company's operating environment and financial position.
+The Company's management has assessed the ability of the Company to continue as a going concern.
+In making this assessment, the Company's management has also considered the current economic situation in Cyprus and specifically in relation to the Covid-19 pandemic, and the potential impact this may have on the Company's operating environment and financial position.

-The management have a reasonable expectation that the Company has adequate resources to continue in operational existence in the foreseeable future.
+The management have a reasonable expectation that the Company has adequate resources to continue in operational existence in the foreseeable future, and in particular in relation to the Covid-19 pandemic.
 Thus, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.